kiranklm2008/Deep-Leaning-with-Krish-Naik/README.md

 # Deep-Leaning-with-Krish-Naik

-This is for the practice the Deep Learning Tutorial created by Krish Naik.
+This is to practice the Deep Learning Tutorial created by Krish Naik.

 Churn Modelling
 Introduction